momenelkamri/dojo-tictactoe-graduation/NOTES.md

 - The game ended in a draw

 🚧 WIP
-– Game Board Creation
- - initialize the game board with x
+- show game board in console

 🅿️ PARKED